 The Board is responsible for providing corporate and strategic governance to Motorsport Australia, which essentially services the needs of its members and stakeholders.
-Concurrently it regulates motorsport activity ranging from recreational, club and amateur competition to professional motorsport, with its associated commercial complexities.
+Concurrently, it regulates motorsport activity ranging from recreational, club and amateur competition to professional motorsport, with its associated commercial complexities.
 It is also important for Directors to understand the needs of Motorsport Australia and their legal responsibilities as Directors.

 Through the Board Charter, Motorsport Australia seeks to ensure that the organisation's corporate governance obligations are maintained at a high standard of accountability.
 Motorsport Australia acknowledges the need for continuous improvement to ensure the highest standards of corporate governance and ethical conduct are maintained.
-During 2020 Motorsport Australia's governance systems were reviewed against the ASX Corporate Governance Principles and Recommendations and additional practices were introduced to reflect appropriate contemporary governance.